 Awaken your sense of sound as you try to absorb the sound of languages spoken from tourists right around the world; the sound of oil sizzling away as street food cooks away; the sound of the store owners begging you to ‘buy from me’.

-Awaken your sense of taste as your taste buds will be challenged and tantalized by flavours and herbs and seasoning combination you never knew before.
+Awaken your sense of taste as your taste buds will be challenged and tantalized by flavors and herbs and seasoning combinations you never knew before.
 Here in Hoi An we found the best food throughout our travels in Vietnam, my mouth is simply yearning for more!!

 Awaken your sense of smell as you smell the air of an Asian country, smell the wafts of food that you are unfamiliar with.